bartw/weak/README.md

 ## Introduction

-This is a step by step guide for creating a simple web app using Webpack Eslint Angular and Karma.
+This is a step by step guide for creating a simple web app using Webpack, Eslint, Angular and Karma.

 ## Setup